mathronaut/Project-Euler-Java-Solutions/README.md

 This is my Project Euler solutions written in ***Java.***

-Purpose of this project is creating best solutions possible while keeping codes ***simple, re-usable and easy to implementation.***
+Purpose of this project is creating quality solutions while keeping codes ***simple, adaptive, re-usable and easy to implementation.***

 All you need to do is just execute methods with needed variables in Main.